 If we look at the official data for non-fatal accidents at work in the EU, the statistic will show us graphs that either go up or down.
 Going up means more accidents at work while going down means the opposite.
 More accidents mean more expenses.
 So the reasonable question here for regulators and private enterprises subject to regulations is: how to control the rate of work accidents and keep it down?
 The indirect answer is: by optimising the safety inspection program of the organisation.
 You’ll find the more direct answer, one that tells exactly how to do that, below.

 The primary purpose of optimising the safety inspection programs is to ensure:

 Keeping the workforce safe ensures the long-term stability of the company’s worker retention program

 2. Good reputation

-An organisation with low rate of work accidents is an organisation with good reputation.
+An organisation with a low rate of work accidents has a good reputation.
 It’s an advantage and should be recognised as such.

 3. No disruption of operations

 The safety of the work environment improves productivity and reduces the disruption of operations.
-Avoiding disruptions helps company to keep their work on the budget they planned.
+Avoiding disruptions helps the company keep their work on a budget.

 4. No fines by regulators